Body Shape Questionnaire (BSQ)

 In my own use of the BSQ, years ago now, I think we had essentially no omitted items in our data.
 However, much of that work was with motivated people seeking treatment so such a low omission rate may not always be the case.
 I tend to use a “≤10% prorating” approach to all measures where someone has missed out an item.
 That’s to say that for the BSQ16 I would prorate (multiply by 16/15 the total across the 15 they did answer) but I wouldn’t do that if someone missed out more than one item as that would take me over the 10% criterion.

-That “≤10%” prorating recommendation is not “official”.
+That “≤10%” prorating recommendation was never “official”.
 I don’t think anything was said in our paper or the original papers on the BSQ.
 I am clear from my own reading that this rule is used by a number of other researchers and measure developers but I’m not aware of any canonical work on prorating and maximum proportions of items to prorate.
 (Do contact me if you know of any such work or have done empirical or simulation work on this issue: I’d love to hear from you.)
-They key think is to declare it in the methods section of a paper whenever you do use prorating and to report the missing item rate.

 Scoring the short forms